Do you know when your teacher interview starts?

 The experience section is truly the meat of your teacher resume.

 This is the first and singular chance you have to show an employer you have relevant experience to excel in the job you are desiring.
-You are task to think about ways in which you have demonstrated relevant, transferrable skills.
+You need to think about ways in which you have demonstrated relevant, transferrable skills.

 “Will this person be successful in the position if I hire them?”